-Handle Authorization at the Back-end: In this case, the authorization is set up in the bot at the back-end.
+Handle Authorization at the Backend: In this case, the authorization is set up in the bot at the back-end.
 The bot will dynamically check if a certain user is allowed to run the query they are asking.
 The bot notifies the user accordingly.
-This looks like an easy and viable option for the third party chat tools.
+This looks like an easy and viable option for third-party chat tools.

 Benefits of using DevOps bots:

-Although Domain specific bots are not a solution for everything, they can surely be a great help in multiple industries, such as banking, healthcare, e-commerce, engineering, etc. A careful implementation will surely improve the processes and help the teams to focus on more attention-demanding tasks while a bot can take care of the routine tasks.
-At the same time, the use of machine learning, NLP, and smart programming can also enhance the bot’s intelligence.
+Although domain-specific bots are not a solution for everything, they can surely be a great help in multiple industries, such as banking, healthcare, e-commerce, engineering, etc. A careful implementation will surely improve the processes and help the teams to focus on more attention-demanding tasks while a bot can take care of routine tasks.
+Similarly, the use of machine learning, natural language processing (NLP), and smart programming can also enhance the bot’s intelligence.